DonThompson/FradBot/README.md

 Current state:  Defeats all medium AI better than 80% of the time.

-Major known issues:
+Supply manager issues:
-* Multi-actions on a step.
-If a barracks needs built, it will often build as many as it can.
-Same with refineries and any other building.
 * Supply can't keep up.
 Regularly supply blocked.
 * Supply is queuing a new request constantly from the beginning of the game -- hundreds of them.  this floods the build queue because they never actually happen.
-* With latest building manager, it no longer spams a ton of rax - so no longer can win =)
-* Buildings are still being duplicated often.
-Supply manager is sending in a request for 2-3 depots every time 1 is needed.
-Same for barracks.
+* If a depot needs built, it will often build as many as it can.

+Econ manager issues:
+* If a refinery needs built, it will often build as many as it can.

+Army manager issues:
+* If a barracks needs built, it will often build as many as it can.

+Building manager issues:
+* Could we / should we go back a step?
+That might ensure we're completing tasks rather than skipping them.
+[Current other managers seem to assume lots of commands don't happen.  need to fix them.]
+* Misc small issues labeled throughout the code.

 Suggestions:
 * http://www.teamliquid.net/forum/starcraft-2/529138-improving-mineral-gathering-rate-in-sc2

 # Setup